Federal Aviation Administration: 21st century

 In December 2000, an organization within the FAA called the Air Traffic Organization, (ATO) was set up by presidential executive order.
 This became the air navigation service provider for the airspace of the United States and for the New York (Atlantic) and Oakland (Pacific) oceanic areas.
 It is a full member of the Civil Air Navigation Services Organisation.

 The FAA issues a number of awards to holders of its certificates.
 Among these are demonstrated proficiencies as an aviation mechanic (the AMT Awards), a flight instructor (Gold Seal certification), a 50-year aviator (Wright Brothers Master Pilot Award), a 50-year mechanic (Charles Taylor Master Mechanic Award) or as a proficient pilot.
 The latter, the FAA "WINGS Program", provides a lifetime series of grouped proficiency activities at three levels (Basic, Advanced, and Master) for pilots who have undergone several hours of ground and flight training since their last WINGS award, or "Phase".
-For more information on all these programs, visit www.faasafety.gov or inquire at an FAA Flight Standards District Office (FSDO).
-For more information on the WINGS program, please see FAA Advisory Circular AC 61-91J.

 The FAA encourages volunteerism in the promotion of aviation safety.
 The FAA Safety Team, or FAASTeam, works with Volunteers at several levels and promotes safety education and outreach nationwide.
-For more information, inquire at an FAA Flight Standards District Office (FSDO).

 On March 18, 2008, the FAA ordered its inspectors to reconfirm that airlines are complying with federal rules after revelations that Southwest Airlines flew dozens of aircraft without certain mandatory inspections.
 The FAA exercises surprise Red Team drills on national airports annually.